shashankkatte/golang-playground/README.md

 ### Setup your code editor

-You can use the editor of your choice, but if you ask me i would say use VS code as it has some pretty good support for go
+You can use the editor of your choice, but if you ask me I would say use VS code as it has some pretty good support for GO

 Download latest version of VS code from [here](https://code.visualstudio.com/download).
 Ya its Free!

 Once you have it installed. open it and on the left hand side go to **Extensions** here search for "go".
 The first one that pops up ( made by google) is the one you need. install it.

-Next hit `cmd + shift + p` or `ctrl +shift + p` to bring up quick access and select/search for "Go: Install/update tools", select it, next select the checkbox on left at the top to select all and click OK. this will install all the required dependencies/packages to make yur GO development enjoyable.
+Next hit `cmd + shift + p` or `ctrl +shift + p` to bring up quick access and select/search for "Go: Install/update tools", select it, next select the checkbox on left at the top to select all and click OK. this will install all the required dependencies/packages to make your GO development enjoyable.

 ## Sample Applications

 A bunch of exercises, demo codelets and simple apps are included to take you from basics to expert

-## Hello World
+### Hello World - CLI application

 The obligatory hello world App is in the **01_Hello_World** Folder with self explanatory comments.

-The intention of this very simple hellow world is well... its a hello world!
+The intention of this very simple hello world is well... its a hello world!

-## Card Dealing APP
+### Card Dealing APP

 To dig deeper into GO lang concepts we will be building out a simple app that deals a deck of cards

 Refer to the source code inside **02_go_cards** it comes with its own README for deeper explanations.

+## Static Web-service